- Strategic Goals

 What is their current distribution in California?

 There are occurrences of New Zealand mudsnail scattered throughout California.
 These animals spread very easily, so if they are found in one spot, it is possible that they are present upstream or downstream from that location, even though it may have not been reported from other sites in that watershed yet.
-To see a map of infestations in California, go back one step to the DFG mudsnail page and follow the directions under “Map of CA Infested Areas”.
+To see a map of infestations in California, go back one step to the CDFW mudsnail page and follow the directions under “Map of CA Infested Areas”.

 What are the potential impacts to fish and wildlife resources?